QuickBooks HelpQuickBooksHelpIntuit

 CSS in HTML Email

 CSS will work in HTML email but it has limitations.
-In general, very simple CSS is always best when you code for email.
+In general, keeping your CSS basic is always best when custom-coding an email.

-These are our recommendations for how to use CSS in HTML email and some information to help you troubleshoot CSS-related issues.
+In this article, we’ll share our recommendations for using CSS in HTML email, and information to help you troubleshoot CSS-related issues.

 General CSS tips and troubleshooting